sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/index.md

 title: "Preprocessors"
 hidden: false
 ---
-The following sections describe the value of preprocessors you can use to clean up your documents before extracting structured data:
+The following sections describes preprocessors you can use to clean up your documents before extracting structured data:

 * [Ligature](doc:ligature)
 * [Merge Lines](doc:merge-lines)